ht-diva/jupyterlab_launcher/README.md

 # Jupyter Lab launcher

-Simplify launching a JupyterLab app, with Python and R, into the HT computing cluster
+Simplify launching a JupyterLab app, with Python and R, on the HT computing cluster

 ## Requirements

-You need to have a working conda installation and be enabled to access HT computing cluster.
+You must have a working conda installation and access to the HT computing cluster.

 ## Getting started

 This project:
-* creates a conda virtual environment, called `jupyterlab_launcher`, with the dependencies defined into the `environment.yml` file
+* creates a conda virtual environment, called `jupyterlab`, with the dependencies defined into the `environment.yml` file
 * copies, into your home directory, a slurm script to launch JupyterLab using the above env